rescala-lang/REScala/Modules/LoRe Compiler Plugin/README.md

 ## Examples

-- The `sourceExamples` example contains around 50 example definitions using various syntax with Sources across integers, strings and booleans
+- The `sourceExamples` file contains around 50 example definitions using various syntax with Sources across integers, strings and booleans